acenet-arc/command_the_cloud/_episodes/installing-cli.md

 pyenvopst
 ~~~
 {: .output}
-You can see that this created a new folder called `pyenvopst` where the virtual environment is stored.
+This created a new folder called `pyenvopst` where the virtual environment is stored.

-Now lets activate the environment so that we will now be using that new Python environment.
+Lets activate the environment.

 ~~~
 $ source ./pyenvopst/bin/activate